Monogramm/taiga-contrib-ldap-auth-ext/CONTRIBUTING.md

 One may ask you to [squash your commits](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html) too.
 This is used to "clean" your Pull Request before merging it (we don't want commits such as `fix tests`, `fix 2`, `fix 3`, etc.).

 Also, while creating your Pull Request on GitHub, you MUST write a description which gives the context and/or explains why you are creating it.
 If your Pull Request is related to one or several issues, you SHOULD reference them in your PR description.
+See GitHub documentation on [how to close issues using keywords](https://help.github.com/en/articles/closing-issues-using-keywords).

 Thank you!